top of page

 Some stories refuse to be buried.
 Some truths, no matter how fiercely suppressed, find their way back into the light.

-The Cathars—those luminous souls of the 12th and 13th centuries—were once the most peaceful and enlightened people of their time.
+The Cathars, those luminous souls of the 12th and 13th centuries, were once the most peaceful and enlightened people of their time.
 They believed in knowledge, equality, peace, and spiritual purity.
 Their faith was not built on dogma or oppression but on love, wisdom, and inclusion.

 At the heart of their way of life stood their women: strong, independent, deeply respected.
 They were not only spiritual leaders but also healers, teachers, and protectors of a knowledge so profound that the world was willing to burn them alive to silence it.
 But they did not disappear.
 Their flame did not go out!

 I first stumbled upon the story of the Cathars years ago, in the rolling hills of southern France.
-At first, it was just a whisper—a vague historical reference in an old book, a passing mention in a conversation.
-But then, much like Esclarmonde of Foix, the Cathar women began calling to me.
+At first, it was just a whisper.
+A vague historical reference in an old book, a passing mention in a conversation.
+But then, much like Esclarmonde of Foix, the Cathar women began showing up in the references.
+But as always, like in my book The Hidden Camino, it started with the symbols.

 The white dove of peace.
 The sacred feminine.
 The whispered stories of women who held power not through force, but through wisdom.
 Women who stood unshaken in the face of unimaginable horror.